MicrosoftDocs/entra-docs/docs/identity-platform/troubleshoot-publisher-verification.md

 Error: "A verified publisher cannot be added to this application.
 Please contact your administrator for assistance."

 When a request to add a verified publisher is made, many signals are used to make a security risk assessment.
-If a request is determined to be risky, the above error will be returned.
+If a request is determined to be risky, the above error is returned.
 For security reasons, Microsoft doesn't disclose the specific criteria used to determine whether a request is risky or not.

 **Remediation Steps**
 > If you believe the "risky" assessment is incorrect, try resubmitting the verification request the next day.
 It may take some time for the risk state to update.